Eeshan-shaikh/Data-Science-And-Analytics/README.md

 ## 🛠 Technologies Used

-- Python 3.x
+- Python
 - Pandas, Numpy
 - Matplotlib, Seaborn, Plotly
 - Scikit-learn
-- Jupyter Notebook / Streamlit
+- Jupyter Notebook

 ---

 ## 📬 Contact

-Feel free to connect with me on [LinkedIn](https://linkedin.com/) or reach out for collaboration opportunities!
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/eeshan-shaikh) or reach out for collaboration opportunities!